Who We Are

 Dashir 2014 and 2019

 Dave & Olwyn Lewis

-At the same time in June, with hints that the pandemic tourism challenge could last well into 2021, T3 saw a unique opportunity: Darryl & Shirley’s vision of building and operating a much needed healthcare facility in their community.
-In conversations with other Dashir alumni, one couple made a surprise donation to help purchase 8 acres of land right beside the lodge.
-This got the wheels turning with a plan to start two Dashir Cares non-profits, one in Canada and one in Tanzania, hold another fundraiser, and build the first phase of Dashir Health Centre in 2021.
-And here we are!
+At the same time in June 2020, with hints that the pandemic tourism challenge could last well into 2022, the Advisory Team saw a unique opportunity: Darryl & Shirley’s vision of building and operating a much-needed healthcare facility in their community.
+In conversations with other Dashir alumni, one couple made a surprise donation to help purchase 7.5 acres of land right beside the lodge.
+This got the wheels turning with a plan to start a nonprofit in Canada and a nonprofit in Tanzania, then to raise funds and build the first phase of Dashir-Kikwe Health Centre in 2021.
+And the rest, as they say, is history!